Melissa Etheridge pays tribute to her children’s father David Crosby

 Her son Beckett died in May 2020 at the age of 21 following a battle with drug addiction.

-Also paying tribute to Crosby was Brian Wilson and his former The Byrds band member Chris Hillman.
+Also paying tribute to Crosby was Brian Wilson and his former Byrds bandmate Chris Hillman.

 The Beach Boys’ Wilson posted on Twitter, saying: “I don’t know what to say other than I’m heartbroken to hear about David Crosby.
 David was an unbelievable talent – such a great singer and songwriter.